infor-design/enterprise-wc/src/ids-base/README.md

 ## Ids Validation Mixin

-This mixin add/removes validation icon and messages to form fields.
-It triggers the `validated` event and pass argument validation boolean results with `isValid`.
+This mixin add functionality for validation to the component.
+This includes a add/remove message function api.
+Also triggers the `validated` event when evaluated and passes an `isValid` argument for the current state.